Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 - UIC PIs conducting research in Illinois must follow Illinois state law.
 When the research is conducted outside of Illinois, those local laws take precedence.

 - UIC HSPP must apply the most stringent law, regulation or policy in a situation where more than one is applicable.

-- Research conducted at UIC also follows all ethical, scientific, and financial principles under Good Clinical Practice Guidelines as adopted by the U.S. Food and Drug Administration, when applicable.
+- Research conducted at UIC also follows all ethical, scientific, and financial principles under Good Clinical Practice Guidelines as adopted by the U.S. Food and Drug Administration and Department of Health and Human Services, when applicable.

 - The UIC HSPP also strives to comply with AAHRPP accreditation standards, which in many cases are greater than the regulatory requirements.

 - Research conducted/overseen at UIC includes research involving human subjects according to DHHS, FDA, and VA regulations.